How to map a website layout

 Your website has the potential to be the engine room of a power marketing system for your business.
 While there are many aspects to consider when approaching a new web build, one of the most important is the layout design of your pages.

 What exactly do we mean by layout design?
 You can think of layout as the story your overall design tells.
 Basically, what story do you want the website to tell as it unfolds or scrolls and your users engage with it?

-As the world of web and app development has evolved, so too have the techniques for design layout.
+As the world of web development and app development has evolved, so too have the techniques for design layout.
 While the typical main hero image and three column approach is still popular (though a little boring!) there are now many techniques and templates available to both designers and developers.

 These provide creative and dynamic ways to map website layouts, giving users a variety of user experiences to generate interest in your products or services.
-The importance of design layout can’t be understated – most users will make a decision in less than three seconds about staying or leaving your website.
+The importance of design layout can’t be understated – most users will make a decision in less than 3 seconds about staying or leaving your website.
 So if you don’t capture their attention immediately, they could be lost for good.